Notes on Fossil Plants

 See also Intratriporopollenites.

 The limes or lindens, genus Tilia, have a pollen record extending as far back as the middle Palaeocene, and a macrofossil record dating from the Eocene.
 The earliest records are from western North America, which, oddly, is one of the two northern temperate deciduous forest regions (the other is the Himalayas) from which TIlia is absent.
-A considerable number of fossil species have been described, but although the inflorescence bracts of Tilia are distinctive, not all of these are correctly assigned to this genus (e.g Tilia gieskei is Craigia bronnii).
+A considerable number of fossil species have been described, but although the inflorescence bracts of Tilia are distinctive, most fossil species of Tilia are described from other material, and not all those species are correctly assigned to this genus (e.g Tilia gieskei is Craigia bronnii).
 The fossil range of Tilia is more extensive than that of the living species; apart from western North America it is also found in high latitude localities such as Alaska, Beringia, Kamchataka, etc, where it was a member of the ArctoTertiary Flora, and it has also been recorded from Tibet.

 Bracts similar to the living species Tilia endochyrsea, i.e. with the peduncle only fused to the extreme base of the bract, are widely distributed in the Tertiary of western North America (late Eocene to Miocene) and Europe (early Miocene to Pliocene).
 Bracts similar to the other modern species, i.e. with the peduncle fused to the basal third of the bract, are known from the middle and late Tertiary of Asia and from the Pliocene of Europe.
 A third type, with orbicular bracts, is shown by the fossil Tilia circularis.